isd-sgcu/johnjud-backend-old/README.md

 ### Installation

 1. Clone this repo
-2. Copy `config.example.yaml` in `config` and paste it in the same directory with `.example` removed from its name.
+2. Copy every `config.example.yaml` in `config` and paste it in the same directory with `.example` removed from its name.

 3. Run `go mod download` to download all the dependencies.